astronautfish/AI-for-Humanity-exercises/notes.md

 - To add dependencies use `uv add 'package'`.
 It is added to the 'pyproject.toml' file.

+- To start a jupyter console, run `uv run jupyter lab`

 ## VIM commands
 - Use ESC to type in commands.
 Write `:wq` to save and quit.
 (Useful when using `git commit` without -m argument).
 - Use `:q!` to quit and throw away changes (aborts commit).